 Nevados de Chillán

-Volcano skiing with hot springs at the base.
+Volcano skiing with hot springs at the base, the most distinctive resort in Chile.

 - Vertical